Chair: Stuart McLaughlin, education consultant and retired secondary head teacher.

-The combination of challenges facing secondary schools and their students has never been greater.
+The combination of challenges facing secondary schools and their students has never been greater, with the covid-19 pandemic exacerbating many pre-existing issues.
 Many school leaders are concerned about maintaining high standards in the face of simultaneous upheaval on so many fronts.
 With a perfect storm facing secondary schools, our members must come together to ensure we continue to nurture and cultivate young people’s minds.
 This council provides a forum for our secondary members to have their say about how we support them and what actions we take on their behalf.

 The council, which meets four times a year, helps to steer and develop our policy and campaigning priorities.
-It considers a broad range of policy areas that include curriculum and assessment, accountability, pupil well-being, recruitment and retention, and funding.
+It considers a broad range of policy areas that include curriculum and assessment, accountability, pupil support and safeguarding, recruitment and retention, and funding.

 The group supports the work of our membership team in recruiting new secondary members, assists with the development of our training courses and conferences, and ensures our advice and guidance reflects the needs of our secondary members.

-Areas of focus for the council include following:
+Areas of focus for the council include the following:

-- Curriculum and assessment, in particular the narrowing of the curriculum through accountability measures, monitoring reforms to GCSEs/A levels, the new GCSE grading system and improving academic transition from key stage two to three
+- Curriculum and assessment, including exams, assessments and awarding in light of the covid-19 pandemic, the narrowing of the curriculum through accountability measures and monitoring reforms to GCSEs/A levels

 - Funding of the secondary sector